One of the most common questions we authors get:

 Problem was?
 I didn’t have another book.
 Or even an idea.
 I hurriedly brainstormed, came up with the concept of a series about a women’s magazine (based on Cosmopolitan/Glamour), where the heroine of each book was a columnist in their “Love & Relationships” department.

 The Random House editor was interested, but wanted to see the book, obviously.
 So I wrote it.
 In one month, I went from having not so much as an idea for another book, to having a complete manuscript.
+It was a bit surreal, but also awesome, because I realized I could do it.

 Random House bought the three book series, and in just a couple months, I went from having no book deal, to five books under contract.